Shreya Ghoshal: 2022–present: Further critical recognition

 Ghoshal started 2022 with a Punjabi-language independent single titled "Uff".
 Ghoshal was next featured in a song titled "Jab Saiyaan" from Gangubai Kathiawadi for which she received critical acclaim.
 Lakshmi Govindrajan of Firstpost in her music review called it the best song on the album and wrote, "This love ballad opens with a harmonium and a sarangi, perfectly establishing the ornate kotha vibe.
+Yet in the setting of a courtesan, sounds a voice so sweet and embodying so much innocence that only a singer of Shreya Ghoshal's calibre can pull off something so virginal in a whore house".
+The Indian Express listed "Jab Saiyaan" as one of the best songs of 2022, and it earned Ghoshal Filmfare and IIFA Award nominations.
 Ghoshal next sang a song titled, "Heer Raanjhana" for the film Bachchhan Paandey.
 The billboard of the song was featured at New York's Times Square.
+Ghoshal was next featured in the soundtrack of a multilingual film Radhe Shyam in which she sang two songs, "Ninnele" in Telugu and "Unnaalae" in Tamil.
 Ghoshal then featured in the soundtrack of Ajay–Atul's Marathi-language musical, Chandramukhi.
 She sang two songs, a lavani titled "Chandra" and a ballad titled "To Chand Rati" both of which garnered critical acclaim.
 The former received a Marathi Filmfare nomination, and went viral on Instagram Reels becoming a global hit.
 She next sang a song titled "Makhmali" for the film Samrat Prithviraj.
 Ghoshal then featured in Bhool Bhulaiyaa 2 soundtrack in which she recorded several versions of her 2007 classical song "Mere Dholna" or "Ami Je Tomar".
 Ghoshal next recorded a new rendition of her 2014 Tamil-language song, "Sundari Pennae" for Berklee Indian Ensemble's Grammy-nominated album, Shuruaat (2022).
 Ghoshal next featured in an independent single titled "Baarish Aayi Hain" which was a duet with Stebin Ben.
 Ghoshal then featured in the soundtrack of film Raksha Bandhan for which she recorded three songs, the title track "Raksha Bandhan", "Dhaagon Se Baandhaa", and the reprise version of the title track, all of them met with positive critical response and the former two were listed amongst the best songs to celebrate the festival of Raksha Bandhan.
 Ghoshal then leant her voice to the female version of song "Dil" from the film Ek Villain Returns which was titled, "Dil (Shreya's Version)".
 Ghoshal was next featured in a Punjabi-language independent single titled, "Tere Bajjon" which was composed by Jatinder Shah.

 President, Droupadi Murmu presenting Ghoshal her fifth National Film Award.